George Hamilton (broadcaster)

 George Hamilton (born 2 January 1950) is an Irish broadcaster born in Belfast, Northern Ireland.
-He is best known as the chief football commentator for RTÉ, for which he also commentates on other sporting events, such as the Olympic Games.
-He presents a classical music programme on RTÉ lyric fm on Saturdays and Sundays called The Hamilton Scores.
+He is best known as the chief football commentator for RTÉ Sport, for which he also commentates on other sporting events, such as the Olympic Games.
+He presents a classical music programme on RTÉ Lyric FM on Saturdays and Sundays called The Hamilton Scores.

 Early life and education

 Hamilton was christened in the same Presbyterian church as George Best.
-His father Jimmy played for Cliftonville F.C., but George was a Glentoran F.C. ‘superfan’.
+His father Jimmy played for Cliftonville, but George was a Glentoran ‘superfan’.

 While a student at Methodist College, Belfast, Hamilton was, for a time, principal cellist with the school orchestra.
 He then studied German and French at Queen's University, Belfast.

 Broadcasting career

-Hamilton began his commentary career with BBC Sport, before joining RTÉ eight years later in 1984.
+Hamilton began his commentary career with BBC Sport, before joining RTÉ Sport eight years later in 1984.
 He had previously worked for RTÉ during the 1978 FIFA World Cup.
-Since 2003, he has worked for RTÉ lyric fm (Ireland's classical radio station) on Saturday mornings.
+Since 2003, he has worked for RTÉ Lyric FM (Ireland's classical radio station) on Saturday mornings.
 For many years, he fronted a popular weekly quiz show on RTÉ, Know Your Sport, alongside fellow commentator Jimmy Magee.

 Hamilton was chief commentator for RTÉ Sport's coverage of the 2010 FIFA World Cup in South Africa, the ninth one in which he has been involved.
 Hamilton was RTÉ's chief commentator at Euro 2012, and commentated on all of Ireland's matches in the competition.
 He was involved in the coverage of the Olympic Games from the 1980 Moscow Olympics to the 2020 Tokyo Olympics.

 Hamilton left RTÉ in July 2024 after UEFA Euro 2024, and after 40 years with the broadcaster.
 In September 2024 he joined Premier Sports as a commentator.